 Seedrs will give you a short quiz (Investment Authorization Questionnaire) with a few questions as part of the sign-up process.
 At the end of the quiz, the quiz will help Seedrs determine the category based on your responses.

-Or, you can choose to self-certify as “high net worth individual/investor” or a “sophisticated investor.”
+Or, you can choose to self-certify as a “high net worth individual/investor” or a “sophisticated investor.”

 If you live outside the UK or Europe, you will need to self-certify as an accredited investor in your local jurisdiction.

-Like any other businesses providing financial services, Seedrs will need you to verify your identity as an investor.
+Like any other business providing financial services, Seedrs will need you to verify your identity as an investor.

 You only need to do this once for your first investment on Seedrs.